RasaHQ/rasa/docs/user-guide/running-rasa-with-docker.rst

 Adding a Custom Tracker Store
 -----------------------------

-By default all conversations are saved in memory.
+By default, all conversations are saved in memory.
 This means that all conversations are lost as soon as you restart the Rasa server.
-If you want to persist your conversations, you can use a different :ref:`tracker-stores`.
+If you want to persist your conversations, you can use a different :ref:`Tracker Store <tracker-stores>`.

-Using PostgresSQL as Tracker Store
+Using PostgreSQL as Tracker Store
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Start by adding PostgresSQL to your docker-compose file:
+Start by adding PostgreSQL to your docker-compose file:

 .. code-block:: yaml

   postgres:
     image: postgres:latest

-Then add PostgresSQL to the ``tracker_store`` section of your endpoint
+Then add PostgreSQL to the ``tracker_store`` section of your endpoint
 configuration ``config/endpoints.yml``:

 .. code-block:: yaml